jpritikin/coach/content/_index.md

 {{< /columns >}}

-## Areas of Experise
+## Areas of Expertise

 - Emotional & relationship issues (e.g, anger, anxiety, stress, & depression)
 - Psychedelic integration
   - Help you prepare yourself to take your first psychedelic journey safely
   - Help you understand and integrate your psychedelic journey(s)
   - I do **not** prescribe, procure, or administer substances.
-- Life style, nutrition, & physical health
+- Lifestyle, nutrition, & physical health

 {{< details "In IFS, we avoid diagnostic labels because these labels can be **pathologizing**.<br/><br/>Click to show American Psychiatric Association DSM diagnostic labels anyway." >}}
 - Attention-Deficit/Hyperactivity Disorder (ADHD)